HyrumDickinson/solar-panel-protection-system/WRITEME.md

 - [ ] **Ben Olaivar** - `arduino_dev` - Confirm JSON formatting before proceeding
 - [ ] **Ben Olaivar** - `arduino_dev` - Find way to connect without being on same network (Consider options other than TELNET?).
 Current system is entirely dependent on ethernet connection.
 No wifi yet
 - [ ] **Ben Olaivar** - `arduino_dev` - Speak to Kevin/IT about getting IP's for each arduino, as well as setting up wireless card (network name and password).

+### 7-01-2021
+- [X] **Ben Olaivar** - `arduino_dev` - Finished JSON setup for temperature data reading
+- [X] **Ben Olaivar** - `arduino_dev` - still not sure how I'm going to test the ADC without taking it off the board.
+May ask Kevin if I can rip it off the old PCB (Old PCB doesn't work anyways, right?)
+- [X] **Ben Olaivar** - `arduino_dev` - Wifi module may only be able to connect to the NETGEAR wifi.
+After researching for solutions to login issue, nothing has come up.
+Either do netgear or setup a new system if you wanna connect wirelessly.
+As of now I'm going to focus on ethernet because we know it works
+- [X] **Ben Olaivar** - `arduino_dev` - how is the arduino going to connect to the main board?
+Does the hardware team even know I'm doing this arduino thing?
+This arduino + ethernet shield is going to be doing 90% of the stuff the old board did.
+Only thing we need the old PCB for is the relays and ADC
+- [ ] **Ben Olaivar** - `arduino_dev` - in general, talk to kevin.
+Need IP's for all boards, need confirmation of ADC removal, need confirmation of board hookup, need information on wireless commmunication.
+- [ ] **Ben Olaivar** - `arduino_dev` - found out the current board only connect to screw terminals A-C. D-F literally don't connect to anything and are just for show